More climate challenges ahead for Mozambique and Malawi – DW – 12/19/2024

 Outlook for the future

-"Last year was not a good year for us because of El Nino, the yields, the harvest yield were not as good.
-So already people are struggling when it comes to access for food," Mtilatila told DW.
+"Last year was not a good year for us because of El Nino, the harvest yields were not as good.
+So already people are struggling when it comes to access to food," Mtilatila told DW.

-Meanwhile, UNICEF, the UN World Food Program (WFP), ActionAid are among the organizations involved in relief efforts in Mozambique and Malawi.
+Meanwhile, UNICEF, the UN World Food Programme (WFP) and ActionAid are among the organizations involved in relief efforts in Mozambique and Malawi.
 According to Guy Taylor, UNICEF representative, even more assistance is urgently needed.

 And with climate change increasing the frequency and severity of cyclones, experts are calling for greater international support to build resilience and address the root causes of global warming.